pmatthews05/azure-policy-storage-services/README.md

 1. Run the above scripts to create the resources.
 2. Waiting as long as you like, but the storage account that gets created will remain non-compliant.
 3. Manually remediate the Azure Policy assignment in the Azure Portal.
+> Note: If the storage account isn't showing up as non-compliant yet (or compliant if the bug is fixed) in the portal for Azure Policy, then run the following powershell which forces an evaluation:
+> ```powershell
+> Install-Module -Name Az.PolicyInsights -AllowClobber -Force #If required
+> Start-AzPolicyComplianceScan -ResourceGroupName "$storageRgName"
+> ```
+> Once the evaluation is complete, you should see the storage account showing in the Azure Portal ready to remediate.

 4. Observe that the storage account is now compliant.

 ### Manually create storage account